JimzyLui/DevLeague-Modules/JobPrep/MockInterviewPrepInstructors.md

 ## Technical Interview

 In order to gauge their technical skills - have them whiteboard a technical challenege that they have never solved before.
-Interviews are supposed to be di cult If they don’t get every – or any – answer immediately, that’s ok!
+Interviews are supposed to be difficult If they don’t get every – or any – answer immediately, that’s ok!
 Take note of the following while they are solving the problem:

 ### Five Steps to a Technical Questions